systelab/systelab-translate/README.md

 ```javascript
 public transform(value: number, precision?: string, units?: string, priorSymbol?: string, defaultSymbolWhenNull?): string
 ```
-This pipe can be used from the Component through the method transform.
+This pipe can be used from any component through the method transform.

 ## Working with the repo